pgp-pasteur-fr/MetaGenSense/README.md

 To test MetaGenSense v1.0
 --------------------

-A virtual machin (VM) image configured to directly test MetaGenSense through a web browser is available for download at the URL: http://webext.pasteur.fr/metagensense/metagensense.ova
+A virtual machine (VM) image configured to directly test MetaGenSense through a web browser is available for download at the URL: http://webext.pasteur.fr/metagensense/metagensense.ova

 It requires [VirtualBox](https://www.virtualbox.org/wiki)